 I used to wonder about jets--how they work in tandem and how one arrived at a proper size for a given setup, etc. With the numbers of carburetors we service over a year's time I see a lot of mods that were done by some previous owner.

-When I find out-of-range jets the first thing I'll do is call and ask if you know of anything that would warrant the change: aftermarket exhausts, pod air cleaners and the like, but perhaps your bike was simply ditched years ago for an unknown reason.
+When I find out-of-range jets the first thing I'll do is call and ask my customer if he knows of anything that would warrant the change: aftermarket exhausts, pod air cleaners and the like, but perhaps your bike was simply ditched years ago for an unknown reason.
 Until now, perhaps.

 You develop a feel for these things over time but it's based on observation and doesn't explain what's actually going on.
 So, I asked an engineer friend if he knew anything about fluid dymanics.
 He's an aircraft engine designer so I figured he was the one to listen to.